rakshasa/rtorrent-doc/RPC-Migration-0.9.md

 Introduction
 ------------

-As of rTorrent-0.9.0 a large number of commands have had their names changes and all now require a target.
+As of rTorrent-0.9.0 a large number of commands have had their names changed and all now require a target.
 The old command names and behavior were replaced with aliases and marked for deprecation.

 Current master branch and future 0.10+ releases has removed the deprecated aliases.